natalieagus/50005/docs/Problem Set/06-filesystem.md

 If the user had created a symbolic link instead, it would have stored the pathname `/data/project/file1` as its target.
 Once the original file was deleted, the symlink would become broken, resulting in a “No such file or directory” error when accessed.
 </p>
 <p>
 Hard links can lead to confusion when users assume files in different locations are independent, even though they modify the same underlying data.
-Relying solely on hard links for backup is risky because it doesn't create a true copy — it simply adds another pointer.
+Relying solely on hard links for backup is risky because it doesn't create a true copy.
+It simply adds another pointer.
 A mistaken edit or deletion could affect the data across all links.
 </p>

 </p></div><br>